hongpham/Workshop-Protect-your-IoT-fleet/Module 4: Receive alerts in real-time/README.md

   print('Finished sending notification to Amazon Chime room')

 ```

-Basically, this function parse the SNS message to retrieve Thing name, Security Profile, and Behavior name, then it use *requests* method to post these information to the webhook URL.
+This function parse the SNS message to retrieve Thing name, Security Profile, and Behavior name, then it use *requests* method to post these information to the webhook URL.
 In this lab, we have stored the webhook URL as an environment variable **CHIME_WEBHOOK**.
 In production use cases, we would recommend to store it securely using AWS Secrets Manager or any existing tools/vault that your team is using.

 When you have succcesfully created this Lambda function, let's add SNS as a trigger.
 Under **Designer**, click **Add trigger** and select **SNS**.
 Choose the SNS topic that you configured to receive IoT Device Defender alerts in.
 Remember to check box **Enable trigger**.
 Then click **Add**